 1. Spot Your Broody

-But not all breeds of chickens will go broody.
+However, not all breeds of chickens will go broody.
 The best broody breeds are Silkies and Cochins.
-So if you would prefer to hatch eggs the natural way then you should keep the breed in mind when buying your chickens.
+If you would prefer to hatch eggs the natural way then you should keep these breeds in mind when buying your chickens.

 2. Decide Where You Will Let Her Nest

-The first option is you can allow her to sit right where she is at.
+You have 2 options: The first option is allowing her to sit right where she is at.

 You should also be aware that after her eggs hatch, she will leave newer eggs to care for her chicks once they hatch.
 Therefore, leaving a bunch of half-cooked eggs to rot.